SchulzLab/EpigenomeAnalysisTutorial-2020/README.md

 # Documentation
-Previosuly we had made this very thorough ReadTheDocs, many parts of which we can reuse.
-We just need to create a new one, if we want to use that again.
+*Previously we had made this very thorough ReadTheDocs, many parts of which we can reuse.
+We just need to create a new one, if we want to use that again.*

 We have created a ReadTheDocs documentation for the participants to setup the software for the tutorial and for publishing the final working examples, accessible [here](http://epigenomicstutorial-ismb2017.readthedocs.io/en/latest/index.html).